JeanMusenga/CPArchPSLinker/README.md

 ## 🏗️ CPArchPSLinker Overview

-**CPArchPSLinker** is an approach for automatically linking architectural solutions from Q&A Platforms to Architectural Problems in GitHub commits and Issues.
+**CPArchPSLinker** is an approach for automatically linking architectural solutions from Q&A platforms to Architectural Problems in GitHub commits and Issues.
 CPArchPSLinker operates in two key stages:

 **Stage-1** – Identification of Relevant ⟨architectural problem, solution⟩ Pairs.
 In the first stage, CPArchPSLinker employs a Deep Metric Learning (DML)-based model to mitigate cross-platform heterogeneity and distribution divergence between GitHub and SO artifacts.
 The DML-based model jointly projects architectural problems described in commits or issues and architectural